 So ended my leisurely ride through southern Ontario- starting with my warm-up run from London to Toronto a couple of weeks before I headed east to Port Hope, Peterborough, and on to Renfrew and down to Ottawa and Brockville.
 I had never quite seen this part of the province the way I did over the eight days it took to cover the distance- so it was a real positive eye-opener.
 I learned yet again that you don’t have to go very far from home to see something new!
 There’s a whole world out there on the roads of backcountry Ontario that makes for excellent cycling adventures.

-Check out this link if you’d like to know more about the route I took, the stuff I took, the bike I took..etc.!
+The following post has more about the route I took, the stuff I took, the bike I took..etc.